 Over the years the Choir has widened its horizons joining the NZ Choral Federation with excellent guidance keeping in touch with the music community.

-In the Choir’s early days we were fortunate to have conductor, Fay Good, who led the choir with great enthusiasm for over 30 years, Marilyn Cameron who was a very accomplished pianist also assisted using her own arrangements helping with the planning of concerts and choosing music for the choir.
+In the Choir’s early days Fay Good, conducted the choir for over 30 years, Marilyn Cameron an accomplished pianist assisted using her own arrangements and choosing music for the choir.
 Marilyn’s association with the choir as pianist concluded in 2012.

-Kieth Stubley was engaged from 1998-2009 as Musical Director.
-His musical background with the Salvation Army,was singing in the National Songsters and playing the trombone in the band.
-As an accomplished musician he played B trombone in the North Shore Brass.
-The Trust’s Waitakere Brass, The, Kumeu Brass,,also the Army and the Royal NZ Air force bands..
-Kieth as conductor gave the choir a quality and purpose for many notable achievements, he was instrumental in producing a CD of sixteen songs.
-Kieth was like a member of the family, the Choir was sorry when he left after eleven years association with the Ladies choir.
+1998-2009 – Kieth Stubley was engaged as Musical Director, his musical background with the Salvation Army singing in the National Songsters and playing in the band.
+As an accomplished musician he also played B /Trombone in the North Shore Brass.
+The Trust’s Waitakere Brass, Kumeu Brass, the NZ Army and the Royal NZ Air force bands.
+Kieth as conductor gave the choir a quality and purpose for many notable achievements, he was instrumental in producing a CD a variety of music which the choir presents.
+Kieth was like a member of the family the Choir members were sorry when he left after eleven years association.
 He returned to the choir in 2011 for 18 months and sadly passed away – it was a sad time for the choir.

 - Combining with the Te Atatu Men’s Choir (now known as Waitakere Men’s Choir) under the baton of their late conductor, Evan Cameron, to present the Messiah, Trial by Jury, Wartime Cavalcade and many other successful concerts.
 (The Ladies choir still has occasion to join with the Men’s choir.

 - Cutting their first records at Stebbing Studios.